-^{} Gross amounts, without considering provisions made
+Gross amounts, without considering provisions made

-- According to the information and explanations given to us and based on the audit procedures (b) conducted by us, in our opinion the investments made, guarantees provided, security given and the terms and conditions of the grant of secured and unsecured loans are, prima facie, not prejudicial to the interest of the Company. - The Company has granted loans or provided advances in the nature of loan are payable on demand. (c) During the year the Company has not demanded such loan or advances in the nature of loan.
-Having regard to the fact that the repayment of principal or payment of interest has not been demanded by the Company, in our opinion the repayments of principal amounts and receipts of interest are regular. - According to information and explanations given to us and based on the audit procedures (d) performed, in respect of loans granted and advances in the nature of loans provided by the Company, there is no overdue amount remaining outstanding as at the balance sheet date. - No loan or advance in the nature of loan granted by the Company which has fallen due during the (e) year, has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to the same parties. - During the year the Company has granted loans or advances in the nature of loans either repayable on (f) demand or without specifying any terms or period of repayment as follows:
+- (b) The investments made, guarantees provided, security given and the terms and conditions of the grant of all the above-mentioned loans and advances in the nature of loans and guarantees provided, during the year are, in our opinion, prima facie, are not prejudicial to the Company's interest. - (c) The loans granted or advances in the nature of loans provided in earlier years are payable on demand.
+During the year the Company has not demanded such loan or advances in the nature of loan.
+Having regard to the fact that the repayment of principal or interest has not been demanded by the Company, in our opinion the repayments of principal amounts and receipts of interest are regular. - (d) According to information and explanations given to us and based on the audit procedures performed, in respect of loans granted and advances in the nature of loans provided by the Company, no demand has been raised for repayment of principal or interest thereon.
+Having regard to the fact that the repayment of principal or interest has not been demanded by the Company, in our opinion there are no overdue amount remaining outstanding as at the balance sheet date. - (e) No loan or advance in the nature of loan granted by the Company which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to the same parties. - (f) According to information and explanations given to us and based on the audit procedures performed, during the year the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.
+Hence, reporting under clause (iii)(f) is not applicable.